Kodacolor-X, ISO 80 (shot @ ISO 20), 35mm

 I had this very old Kodacolor film lying around for some time, and I wasn’t sure what to do with.
 It expired in January 1972 – so it’s 2 years older than I am – and was meant to be processed in C22, and process that doesn’t exist anymore.

-I recently found out that old C22 films can be processed in today's chemicals.
+I recently found out that old C22 films can be processed in today’s black and white chemicals.

 I also recently started developing my own black and white films, so I wanted to process this one myself.
 But I had only developed 3 films before this one, so I was unsure on how long I was going to keep the film in the developer tank.